gaultier/blog/you_inherited_a_legacy_cpp_codebase_now_what.md

 If the compiler you (have to) use to ship the production code does not support sanitizers, you can at least use clang or such when developing and running tests.
 That's when the work you did on the build system comes in handy, it should be relatively easy to use different compilers.

 One thing is for sure: even in the best codebase in the world, with the best coding practices and developers, the second you enable the sanitizers, you absolutely will uncover horrifying bugs and memory leaks that went undetected for years.
 So do it.
-Unfortunately fixing these can require a lot of work and refactorings so you might have to tweak the options of each sanitizer.
+Be warned that fixing these can require a lot of work and refactorings.
+Each sanitizer also has options so it could be useful to inspect them if your project is a special snowflake.

 One last thing: ideally, all third-party dependencies should also be compiled with the sanitizers enabled when running tests, to spot [issues](https://github.com/rxi/microui/pull/67) in them as well.